unkn0wnh4ckr/hackers-tool-kit/README.md

 # UPDATES
 this is where i will try to put the most recent updates

-* help banner update

 * added a connect option

-* added an about me option

 * changed some things in the myip and sysinfo options

+* updated arpspoof option

+* added a open new terminal option